Optical Kerr nonlinearity of dielectric nanohole array metasurfaces with different hole shapes near the anapole state: Simulation details

-where $|\mathbf{E}_{\mathrm{in}}|$ is the electric field amplitude of the incident wave, $k$ is the wavenumber in vacuum, $\varepsilon_0$ is the vacuum permittivity, $j_2(kr)$ is the spherical Bessel function.
-It worth noting that $C^\mathrm{T}$ does not explicitly contribute to the total scattering cross section $C_\mathrm{sca}^\mathrm{tot}$.
-In practice, the long-wave formula (\ref{tormoment_approx}) shifts the maximum of $C^\mathrm{T}$ to shorter wavelengths as compared with the exact one when the anapole state is observed.
+where $|\mathbf{E}_{\mathrm{in}}|$ is the electric field amplitude of the incident wave, $k$ is the wavenumber in vacuum, $\varepsilon_0$ is the vacuum permittivity, $j_2(kr)$ is the spherical Bessel function, and $\mathbf{J}$ is the induced electric current density.
+Formula \ref{tormoment_exact} is taken from the exact multipole analysis in Ref.~\cite{Alaee18}.
+It is worth noting that $C^\mathrm{T}$ does not explicitly contribute to the total scattering cross section $C_\mathrm{sca}^\mathrm{tot}$.
+In practice, the long-wavelength analysis shifts the maximum of $C^\mathrm{T}$ to shorter wavelengths as compared with the exact one when the anapole state is observed (see the supplementary material).